 With Thanksgiving coming up this week, it’s natural to be thinking about all of the things we’re thankful for.
 And as dental professionals, we’d be remiss if we didn’t place our teeth and our mouths at the top of that list.
 Not only do they help us chew our way through that delicious Thanksgiving feast, but they have many other winning qualities!
-Please enjoy our list of the top 10 reasons to be thankful for your teeth and from all of us at Tim Owens DDS, we hope you have a Happy Thanksgiving.
+Please enjoy our list of the top 10 reasons to be thankful for your teeth and from all of us at Owens Dental, we hope you have a Happy Thanksgiving.

 Top Ten Reasons to Be Thankful for Your Teeth:

 - As the saying goes, a smile is the same in every language.
 It’s also pretty great at breaking down barriers between people.
 Way to be educated and compassionate, teeth!

 - Your teeth and tongue together allow you to speak.
 Thanks for giving us a voice.